4s3man/MintSofrRecruitment/README.md

 ## Default users credentials
 user user

 disabledUser disabledUser

-## Maybe you would like to heck the code in online IDE?
+## Maybe you would like to check the code in online IDE?
 https://www.gitpod.io/#https://github.com/4s3man/MintSoftwareRecruitment